power of the people

 love of drawing

 For Stedelijk Museum Schiedam, I worked with artists Susanna Inglada (Cataluña, Spain), Koen Taselaar (The Netherlands) and Fatima Barznge (Iraqi-Kurdistan) on curating the exhibition Liefde voor tekenen.
 The 3 artist-curators chose works from the former NOG collection that relate to their own artistic practice.
 They also created the design of the museum galleries.
-Liefde voor tekenen was on view until mid September 2024.
+Liefde voor tekenen was on view in the summer of 2024.
 The exhibition came with an extensive catalogue, to which I also contributed (see Publications).
 Photo: Fred Ernst

 freedom of thought